 The party of the living ran from the undead mass, the best practice when confronted with a flesh hungry horde, but the child could not get up.
 Her fall had sprained her tiny ankle.
 The group dashed and didn’t look back, but for one woman.
 She stayed and picked the girl up in her arms.

 Casey didn’t hesitate.
-He dropped from the sky like the fist of God just as the undead swarmed the woman and child.
+He dropped from the sky like the fist of God just as the the woman and child were swarmed.
 He attacked with electrified gauntlets and Tesla Shock-Knuckles, electricity arcing chaotically around him.
 His fist hit like hammers, exploding dead putrid meat as it super-heated it with electricity.

 Strike and splatter, smash and burn, rage and hate, pouring from him.
 As the undead bodies seared and ripped, they spewed desiccated black blood across the Electric Knight.

-The woman and child cowered fearing the whirlwind tempest as much as the flesh-eating monsters.
+The woman and child cowered fearing the whirlwind tempest as much as the flesh-eating creatures.
 They were caught between the storm and the monsters and unsure if they could flee.
-When the last dead thing fell and the snap of electricity faded, the woman pulled the child up and looked to Casey as if to ask permission to leave.
+When the last undead thing fell and the snap of electricity faded, the woman pulled the child up and looked to Casey as if to ask permission to leave.

 With heavy breath and a guttural roar he screamed at them and they ran.
 He was alone for several minutes before he could think again.
 He kicked around the writhing chunks of meat trying to sift out any bits that might still be lethal.
 He picked up a head by its greasy hair.
 It was a woman’s with glossy grey eyes, skin rotted, maggot-infested and still moving.
 Around its face was a leather and brass muzzle.
 This wasn’t the first time he’d seen this.